ycm-core/ycmd/README.md

 found in [YCM's instructions][ycm-install] (ignore the Vim-specific parts).
 Note that **ycmd runs on Python 2.6, 2.7 and 3.3+.**

-First, install the dependencies:
+First, install the minimal dependencies:
 ```
-sudo apt-get install build-essential cmake python-dev mono-xbuild
+sudo apt-get install build-essential cmake python-dev
 ```

+Next, install the language specific dependencies you need:
+- `sudo apt-get install golang-go` for Go.
+- `sudo apt-get install npm` for JavaScript and TypeScript.
+- `sudo apt-get install mono-xbuild` for C#.
+- Concerning Rust, install Cargo and rustc with [rustup](https://www.rustup.rs/).

 When you first clone the repository you'll need to update the submodules:
 ```
 git submodule update --init --recursive
 ```

-Then run `./build.py --all`.
+Then run `./build.py --all` or any of the specific completers listed by `./build.py --help`.
 This should get you going.

 For more detailed instructions on building ycmd, see [YCM's instructions][ycm-install] (ignore the Vim-specific parts).